Are students required to attend an orientation program?

 When will students receive information about orientation?

-Registration materials for the summer orientation will be mailed to accepted first-year students by early April and accepted transfer students by May 15th.
+Registration materials for the summer orientation will be mailed to accepted first-year students in March.
+Transfer students will receive orientation information via ECU email.

-We have a limited number of spaces for orientation sessions.
+Please be aware that we have a limited number of spaces for orientation sessions.
 Students and family members are assigned to a session on a first-received, first-served basis.
-Therefore, if there is a particular session that is the most convenient for you, please register online or send in your reservation materials as soon as possible.
-Online registration does not apply to Mini- Orientation in late August or Spring Orientation in January.
+Therefore, if there is a particular session that is the most convenient for you, please register soon as possible.
+You should only make travel arrangements after you have a confirmed orientation date.

 May a student reserve a spot for a New Student Orientation session over the phone or by fax?

 We are unable to assign students to a session over the phone or by fax.
 We must receive a reservation and payment for the fee before we assign a student to a session.

 The date I wanted to pick wasn't available when I registered online.
 Can I be placed on waitlist?

 Orientation sessions are on a first-come, first served basis and some sessions will close once capacity is reached.
 We do offer a waitlist for these closed sessions.
 If you wish to be put on a waitlist, please register for another orientation session.
 Then email email@example.com or call 252-328-4173 to be placed on the waitlist.
 You will be contacted as soon as a spot becomes available.

 What will students do during the New Student Orientation program?

 During our two-day summer program, students will participate in academic sessions, meet with representatives from their chosen academic department and or/academic advisors from the area of their intended major, and discuss fall semester classes.
 In addition, students will have the opportunity to meet and connect with new peers, and learn important information about life at ECU from current students.